Table of Contents

 This tool is designed to significantly speed up labeling time since it is not required to intricately outline around the border of other objects.
 This tool is only available when creating Segmentation annotations.

 In the top toolbar is a slider, which allows you to adjust the size of segment clusters from XS to XL.
-After you have selected a segment cluster size, choose an object from the left Tools panel and use your cursor to select and classify each segment to be included in that Segmentation annotation.
+After you select a segment cluster size, choose an Object from the left Tools panel and use your cursor to select and classify each segment to be included in that Segmentation annotation.
 You can then adjust the boundaries using the Pen and Eraser tools.

-From the labeling interface, you can use the same class for more than one annotation.
+From the Editor, you can create instances of your Object classes in your ontology.
 For example, if there are 5 fish in an image and you would like to assign the "Fish" class to all five, you can create multiple instances of the "Fish" class.

-- Select a class and draw the object.
+- Select a class from the Tools menu and draw the object.

 - Draw the next instance of the object.